reagento/adaptix/docs/why-not-pydantic.rst

 issues arise when transferring data between them.

 Let's imagine that you have three nested domain dataclasses.
-You work fine for a while, and then you add new field to the deepest model and discover that Pydantic doesn't include the UTC offset in the datetime string (or it has any other unwanted behavior).
+It works fine for a while, and then you add new field to the deepest model and discover that Pydantic doesn't include the UTC offset in the datetime string (or it has any other unwanted behavior).